mircealungu/student-projects/thesis-checklist.md

 A Google spreadsheet is ok; but if possible, uploading it in a GH repository as XLS or CSV increases the chance of that data being available in the future.

+## Write an individual contributions section
+- TODO: remember discussion with kim